Continue reading about this loan

 Get predictable monthly payments with a rate that doesn’t change over time.

-You may pay more for your total student loan cost because a fixed interest rate is usually higher than a starting variable interest rate.
+You may pay more for your total loan cost because a fixed interest rate is usually higher than a starting variable interest rate.

 Pay a little and save